 - salmonella and shigella absent in 0.1 g.

-The following food additives may be used in the preparation of Complimentary Foods for older Infants and young children in 100 g of the product ready for consumption prepared following Manufacturer’s instruction, unless otherwise indicated.
+The following food additives may be used in the preparation of Complementary Foods for Older Infants and young children in 100 g of the product ready for consumption prepared following Manufacturer’s instruction unless otherwise indicated.

 |INS No.||Additive||Maximum Level|